ModelEarth/community/README.md

 <h1 class="h1-home">Community Model&nbsp;Building</h1>

-Prep for the EPA's sustainable community model building events in 2020.
+Prep for the EPA's sustainable community model building virtual events in 2020.

 <!--
 Supply chain "License to Operate" with the support of the community.